sigp/lighthouse/book/src/validator-manager-create.md

     --validators-file validators.json \
     --vc-token <API-TOKEN-PATH>
 ```
+> This is assuming that `validators.json` is in the present working directory.
+If it is not, insert the directory of the file.
 > Be sure to remove `./validators.json` after the import is successful since it
 > contains unencrypted validator keystores.